 What is Demeter?

-Demeter is a world wide certification system, used to verify to the consumers in over 50 countries that food or product has been produced by biodynamic methods.
-The Bio Dynamic Farming and Gardening Association is the certifier in New Zealand.
-(The Association registered Demeter as a certification trademark in 1984.)
-Inspectors visit the operators (farmers and processors) annually to collect information about their methods.
-A committee of assessors then decides whether to grant certification.
-Most committee members are experienced biodynamic farmers and/or processors.
+Demeter is a world wide certification system used to verify to the consumer that food or product has been produced by biodynamic methods.
+Biodynamic New Zealand is the certifier in New Zealand and registered Demeter as a certification trademark in 1984.
+Information is collected annually from the operators (farmers and processors) which a committee of assessors then reviews to decide whether to grant certification.
 The Demeter Standards are a published statement of the allowed and the required practices for certified biodynamic operators.
-All persons working towards Demeter certification are recommended to obtain a copy from the Bio Dynamic Farming and Gardening Association’s office or download from the link at the foot of this page.
-Any questions they raise can be referred to the Association office.
+A copy can be purchased here or downloaded from the link here.

-Demeter International, the regulator of Demeter certification worldwide maintains an on-line database of Demeter certified operators and their products.
+The Biodynamic Federation Demeter International, the regulator of Demeter certification worldwide, maintains an on-line database of Demeter certified operators and their products.
 You can access it here.
-You can see just the New Zealand list here (but note that some NZ producers have not given their permission for their details to be published on this website).
+You can see the list of New Zealand operators who have given permission for their details to be published on this website here.

 - Stopping use of synthetic water soluble fertilisers, and most synthetic pesticides, herbicides and animal remedies.